GoodbyeNJN/utils/README.md

 - 📦 **Modular**: Import only what you need with tree-shakable exports
 - 🛡️ **Result Type**: Functional error handling with Result pattern
 - 📁 **File System**: Safe file system operations with Result types
-- 🧰 **Common Utils**: String, math, promise, and other utility functions
+- 🧰 **Common Utils**: String, math, promise, process, and other utility functions
 - 📊 **Remeda Extensions**: Extended utilities built on top of Remeda

 ## Installation